brandur/sorg/content/articles/api-paradigms.md

 to the local conventions of each language, making them a pleasure to integrate with.

 {{Figure "Some tooling to help create a bespoke leather product."
-(NewImgSrcAndAlt "/assets/images/api-paradigms/bespoke.jpg" "Some tooling to help create a bespoke leather product.")}}
+(ImgSrcAndAlt "/assets/images/api-paradigms/bespoke.jpg" "Some tooling to help create a bespoke leather product.")}}

 Strong typing could be used to make sure that the compiler catches as many bugs as possible without a round trip to